-Plate #2 will be 11" x 17" inches and will be in a colored illustration format (No swatches are required-notes can be included).
+Plate #2 will be 11" x 17" inches and will be in a colored sketch format (No swatches are required).
 The designer may choose any of the golden ticket winning children and BOTH of their parents for this plate: (Note: Because Charlie only takes Grandpa Joe to the factory, the designer electing to draw him may choose any other family member for their third character.)
 ALSO-this play adaptation has some children have one parent and others two.
-The book specified all but Charlie had both parents arrive with them so we will go with Mr. Dahl's version for our challenge.
+The book specified all but Charlie had both parents arrive with them so we will go with Mr. Dahl's version for our contest.
 All three characters should be seen together and the plate should be labeled with the name of the play, characters, act/scene.

 HINT: Think about how you can tie the three characters together visually as a family and still give them individuality.
 How can you emphasize their personalities through your costume choices?
-Put your design connections right there on the illustration.
-Think of the illustration as a visual tool you would take to a production meeting to discuss your thoughts with the director.